naputa68/concert_tickets_hunter/README.md

-# concert_tickets_hunter
+# HSI Futures Open price reminder
-As a concert Lover I want to build a ticket ordering machine to help me buy the most popular concert ticket in HK
+Everyday 09:15 I have to send an email about the HSI futures opening price to colleagues, I want to build automatic email system to for this boring task.